extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/set_intf_admin_state.rst

                                      - loopback

                                      **Default**: tengigabitethernet
-   **intf_name**                     Interface names, port channel numbers or VEs.
-Examples are 224/0/1, 224/0/2, 0/1 or 7, 8, 9
+   **intf_name**                     The interface names, port channel numbers or VEs.
+Examples are 224/0/1, 224/0/2, 0/1 or 7, 8, 9.

                                      Type: ``string``
-   *enabled*                         Admin setting of the interface(s)
+   *enabled*                         The admin setting of the interface(s).

                                      Type: ``boolean``

                                      **Default**: True
-   *intf_desc*                       Interface description without any space
+   *intf_desc*                       The interface description without any space.

                                      Type: ``string``
-   *rbridge_id*                      RBridge ID of the VDX switch.
+   *rbridge_id*                      The RBridge ID of the VDX switch.
 This parameter is only applicable for VDX switches.

                                      Type: ``string``
    ================================  ======================================================================